VGA to HDMI Cable: Complete Engineer’s Guide for Seamless AV Conversion

-Because VGA is analog and HDMI is digital, you cannot just plug a passive cable into both ports – a converter chip or box is required to translate the signals.
+Because VGA is analog and HDMI is digital, you cannot simply plug a passive cable into both ports; a converter chip or box is required to translate the signals.
 In practice, a VGA→HDMI cable or adapter contains active electronics to perform this conversion, ensuring your old PC or projector works with a new HDTV or monitor.

 How VGA to HDMI Conversion Works

 VGA transmits analog color and sync signals, while HDMI carries digital data.
-A VGA-to-HDMI converter (either a cable or a box) actively processes the analog VGA signal and outputs a digital HDMI signal.
-Inside the converter, a chip samples the red, green, and blue colors, synchronizes the VGA output voltages, digitizes them, and sends the data out over HDMI.
+A VGA-to-HDMI converter (either a cable or a box) converts the analog VGA signal to a digital HDMI signal.
+Inside the converter, a chip samples the red, green, and blue color signals, synchronizes the VGA output voltages, digitizes them, and outputs the data over HDMI.
 When you connect the converter, the process works roughly like this:

-VGA does not have audio capability, so if you need sound, choose a converter that includes a 3.5mm audio input or even a USB-powered audio interface.
+VGA does not support audio, so if you need sound, choose a converter with a 3.5mm audio input or a USB-powered audio interface.
 In those units, you plug your PC’s headphone jack into the converter, which embeds the audio into the HDMI output.

-Most VGA→HDMI adapters with audio have a small port for a 3.5mm cable and may require USB power.
-For example, StarTech’s VGA2HDMM2M converter uses USB power to run the analog-to-digital conversion chip.
+Most VGA-to-HDMI adapters with audio support a small 3.5mm port and may require USB power.
+For example, StarTech’s VGA2HDMM2M converter powers the analog-to-digital conversion chip via USB.
 Many units will specify support for up to 1920×1080 (Full HD) or higher; always check the specifications, as true 4K VGA conversion is rare.

 Common Use Cases